guilhermeUpToTask/fashion_ai_codebase/README.md

 Prioritized Action List
 Manual delete the failed crops
 Test Retriver function with a image
-Refactor ML Pipeline (High Priority):
-Introduce a task queue (Celery) and message broker (Redis).
-Move all crop_img and ingest_img calls to asynchronous background workers.
-Modify API endpoints to enqueue jobs and return a job ID.
+Refactor ML Pipeline (High Priority): - checked Introduce a task queue (Celery) and message broker (Redis). - pendent Move all crop_img and ingest_img calls to asynchronous background workers. - checked - its on service ml Modify API endpoints to enqueue jobs and return a job ID.
-Implement Singleton Model Loading (High Priority):
+Implement Singleton Model Loading (High Priority): - checked - needs testing and maybe changed the loading for a expliciti one in the app/main.py
-Refactor the application to load all ML models (YOLO, CLIP) only once at worker startup.
-Pre-compute and cache label embeddings at startup.
-Establish a Test Suite (High Priority):
+Refactor the application to load all ML models (YOLO, CLIP) only once at worker startup. - checked - same as above Pre-compute and cache label embeddings at startup. - pendent Establish a Test Suite (High Priority):
 Write unit tests for all functions in core/user_crud.py and core/image_crud.py.
 Write integration tests for the auth and users API endpoints.
 Write integration tests for the image workflow, mocking the background workers.
 Fix Dependency Management (Medium Priority):
-Create a requirements.in file for direct dependencies.
-Use pip-compile to generate a pinned requirements.txt.
-Separate development dependencies into requirements-dev.txt.

 Address Security Vulnerabilities (Medium Priority):
 Sanitize all user-provided filenames.
 Configure stricter CORS policies for staging/production environments.
 Improve Data and Storage Layers (Medium Priority):
 Abstract file storage to support a cloud provider (e.g., S3).
-Refactor the hardcoded label generation to be more structured and semantic.
-Improve Documentation (Low Priority):
+Refactor the hardcoded label generation to be more structured and semantic. - checked Improve Documentation (Low Priority):
 Write a comprehensive README.md with setup and usage instructions.